enatsek/Debian-Ubuntu/README.md

 - MariadbOnDebianUbuntu: Mariadb installation and basic configuration on Debian and Ubuntu Servers.
 Includes some user management and primary-replica (master-slave) replication.

-- AGT-SimpleMailServerOnUbuntu: People who like the things at their simplest form (just like me) would prefer this tutorial instead of ISPMail.
+- SimpleMailServerOnUbuntu: People who like the things at their simplest form (just like me) would prefer this tutorial instead of ISPMail.
 Install postfix, dovecot, a few modifications on the configs and it is ready.

 - WordpressOnDebianUbuntu: Installing and activating Wordpress on Ubuntu Server.

 - AGT-DNSOnUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.

-- AGT-ApacheFineTunesOnUbuntu: Some DNS and Apache tips (fine tunes).

 - AGT-KeepalivedOnUbuntu: Clustering with keepalived on Ubuntu Server.